You are here: Urology Textbook > Prostate > Prostate cancer > Radical prostatectomy

 Diagnosis of Biochemical Recurrence After Radical Prostatectomy

 A rising PSA level is very sensitive, imaging methods such as CT, bone scan or TRUS cannot localize the cause of biochemical recurrence under PSA values of 10 ng/ml and are therefore not indicated.
 PSMA-PET is a promising option for the diagnosis of the recurrence localization for patients with a PSA >0,5 ng/ml.
-Furthermore, the following factors speak in favour for a local recurrence (and against distant metastases): no evidence of lymph node metastases, Gleason score below 8, postoperative PSA nadir below the detection limit, PSA progress after more than one year after prostatectomy and PSA doubling time over 10 months.
+Furthermore, the following factors speak in favor for a local recurrence (and against distant metastases): no evidence of lymph node metastases, Gleason score below 8, postoperative PSA nadir below the detection limit, PSA progress after more than one year after prostatectomy and PSA doubling time over 10 months.
 For an accurate analysis of prognostic factors for a local or systemic recurrence, see table Probability of local or systemic recurrence for patients with rising PSA after radical prostatectomy.

 Prognosis without therapy:

 The formation of clinically visible metastases takes an average of 8 years; the average time to death after metastasis formation is 5 years.
 Unfavorable prognostic factors are an early PSA progression, time to metastases or PSA doubling time.
-Patients with PSA recurrence more than two years after prostatectomy, a PSA doubling time of more than 10 months, primary Gleason score <8, no seminal bladder infiltration and no lymph node metastases have a good prognosis (Pound et al, 1999).
+Patients with PSA recurrence more than two years after prostatectomy, a PSA doubling time of more than 10 months, primary Gleason score <8, no seminal bladder infiltration and no lymph node metastases have a good prognosis (Pound et al., 1999).
 This patient group (if age is appropriate) is well suited for watchful waiting.

 Radiation Therapy for Suspected Local Recurrence: